generationapi/genapi/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.

 ## Acknowledgments
-- OpenAI for the GPT models
+- Contributors and maintainers of langchain
-- Google for the Generative AI models
+- OpenAI, Google for the AI models
-- Contributors and maintainers of the `@langchain/*` libraries

 For more details on usage, configuration, and customization, please refer to the detailed documentation (link to detailed documentation).